tristengoodz/pysura/README.md

 - [ ] Update the pysura/pysura_types/root_cmd.py to make better use of prompt_toolkit.
 It would be nice to have multiple tabs for different level of logs. @Unclaimed
 - [ ] Built in API Version Control @Tristen
+- [ ] Tighten up the command loops.
+(Ex.
+Test the deployer and input values that will fail, and make sure it can recover more gracefully) @Unclaimed

 LOW PRIORITY: